- factor VIII

 - very rare: <1/10,000, not known (cannot be estimated from the available data.)

-Patients with haemophilia A may develop neutralising antibodies to factor VIII.
+Development of neutralising antibodies (inhibitors) may occur in patients with haemophilia A treated with factor VIII, including with Fanhdi® (see section 5.1).
 If such inhibitors occur, the condition will manifest itself as an insufficient clinical response.
 In such cases, it is recommended that a specialised haemophilia centre be contacted.

 No case of overdose has been reported.